quii/learn-go-with-tests/structs/readme.md

 This is quite different to interfaces in most other programming languages.
 Normally you have to write code to say `My type Foo implements interface Bar`.

-In this case, we didn't have to do this, yet we can still pass our `Rectangle` and `Circle` instances as if they are `Shapes`.
+But in our case

+- `Rectangle` has a method called `Area` that returns a `float64` so it satisfies the `Shape` interface
+- `Circle` has a method called `Area` that returns a `float64` so it satisfies the `Shape` interface
+- `string` does not have such a method, so it doesn't satisfy the interface
+- etc.

 That's because in Go **interface resolution is implicit**.
 If the type you pass in matches what the interface is asking for, it will compile.

 ### Decoupling